artsy/hokusai/docs/Command_Reference.md

 * `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production YAML files alongside it, adds a Dockerfile to the current directory, and creates a project ECR repo.

-When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
-These files define remote environments, and Hokusai is opinionated about a workflow between a staging and a production Kubernetes context.

-`hokusai remote` commands such as `create`, `update`, `env`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective environment YAML file and interacts with the respective Kubernetes context.

 Required options:
   - `--aws-account-id`: Your AWS account ID - can be found in your AWS account console.
   - `--project-type`: `ruby-rack`, `ruby-rails`, `nodejs`, `elixir`, or `python-wsgi`.

+When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
+These files define configuration for a staging / production Kubernetes context that you are assumed to have available, and Hokusai is opinionated about a workflow between a staging and a production Kubernetes context.

+Note: `hokusai staging` `hokusai production` subcommands such as `create`, `update`, `env`, `deploy` and `logs` reference the respective environment YAML file and interacts with the respective Kubernetes context.

 * `hokusai check` - Checks that Hokusai dependencies are correctly installed and configured for the current project.

 ### Local development